-While there is one official Seattle Waterfront, there are many areas along the water—beaches, parks, and even the famous Ballard locks.
+While there is one official Seattle Waterfront, there are many amazing shorelines —beaches, parks, and even the famous Ballard locks.
 Like much of the Puget Sound area, maritime culture is an important part of Seattle’s past and present.
 Enjoying some time on the shore can be the perfect way to relax, learn about the city’s history, or get in touch with your inner pirate.
 Seattle is overflowing with shoreline, and others worth checking out include some of the top parks, Seward Park and Golden Gardens.

 The Seattle Waterfront is mostly known for its touristy appeal—the Seattle Aquarium, launches for Argosy Cruises and the ferries, lots of shops filled with souvenirs, restaurants, and Pike Place are all located here.
 Myrtle Edwards Park has bike and foot paths, picnic areas, and great water views, and the Olympia Sculpture Park on the north end of the waterfront offers a creative twist to hanging out by the water.
 If you don’t mind tourist dodging, this is by far the waterfront with the most to do located along its span, but it is also the least natural due to all the commercial development.

 Location: On Alaskan Way from Yesler Way to Bay Street